teracyhq-incubator/teracy-dev-certs/README.md

 `ansible` has 2 modes:

-- The `guest` mode (default) which is automatically installed in VM by vagrant.
-Its certificate is valid in 2000 days and for only 1 domain.
+- The `guest` mode (default): ansible is automatically installed in the VM machine by vagrant.

-- The `host` mode which users need to install from the host machine.
-Its certificate is valid in 10000 days and for 2 additional domains, including `account` and `login`.
+- The `host` mode: users need to install ansible into their host machine.

-For example: this configuration is running in the `host` mode.
+For example, this configuration specifies the `host` mode for ansible running.

 ```yaml
 teracy-dev-certs: